Languages and Cultures

 West Chester, PA 19383

-Please come talk to us about our new program, the Master of Arts in Languages and Cultures, beginning Fall 2014.
+You may switch to our new program, the Master of Arts in Languages and Cultures

-Contact our graduate advisor Dr. Schlau for information about Fall courses
+Contact our graduate advisors Dr. Van Liew or Dr. Schlau for information about 2015 courses.

-Sign up for Spring 2015 Courses through the office of Graduate Studies.
+Sign up for Summer and Fall 2015 Courses through the office of Graduate Studies.

 Students already enrolled in the M.A. and M.Ed. will have the option to complete their program